What are the best headphones for cycling? Should you cycle with earphones or earbuds?

 The sound is good but not the best, an adaptive EQ automatically tunes the music to the shape of your ear, at least allegedly.
 Call and mic quality is the best available.

-Three sizes of soft, tapered silicone tips allow for a customizable fit, although the Apple Airpods Pro have the ugly vice of falling off sweaty ears, and you don’t want to lose a pair of 250 bucks earbuds.
+Three sizes of soft, tapered silicone tips allow for a customizable fit, although the Apple Airpods Pro has the ugly vice of falling off sweaty ears, and you don’t want to lose a pair of 250 bucks earbuds.

 Specs: